 By the time of the 1871 census of Merthyr Tydfil, Daniel and his wife cannot be found anywhere, but I’ve managed to find Thomas and Aaron lodging at Rhydycar with a family by the name of Williams.
 Thomas is listed as a Barber and Aaron as an Iron Miner.
 Interestingly, another brother to Moses and Aaron, Josiah, is on the 1871 census for Llanelly, Carmarthenshire, listed as Hairdresser and Tobacconist together with a young family.
 The only Moses I can find is lodging with a Williams family in Travellers Rest The Back Of, Cyfarthfa.
 He’s listed as a miner.

 By 1881, Aaron is living back at 9 Victoria Street, Merthyr Tydfil with his growing family and continues to be a Barber.
-Our own Moses Jones is also listed as Hairdresser in 1881 although by then he has his own family with a 6 year old William Daniel (Big Daddy) living in 2 Pontmorlais West, Penydarren, Merthyr Tydfil.
-1891, Aaron still at 9 Victoria Street and Moses has moved to 23 Penyard, Penydarren, Merthyr Tydfil.
+Our own Moses Jones is also listed as Hairdresser in 1881 although by then he has his own family with a 6-year-old William Daniel (Big Daddy) living in 2 Pontmorlais West, Penydarren, Merthyr Tydfil.
+1891, Aaron is still at 9 Victoria Street and Moses has moved to 23 Penyard, Penydarren, Merthyr Tydfil.
 Moses is now a Miner.
 The last recording of anyone living at Victoria Street is Aaron in the 1901 census.
-He’s a hairdresser as are his sons, Garnon and Talesien.
+He’s a hairdresser as are his sons, Garnon and Taliesin.